mperezfuster/gpdb/gpdb-doc/markdown/analytics/pl_container_using.html.md

 SELECT * from dummyPython()
 ```

-The function is now running on the remote host.
+If the function runs successfully, it is running on the remote host.